zowe/docs-site/docs/user-guide/cli-configuringcli.md

-## Setting CLI daemon mode environment variables
+## Setting CLI daemon mode properties

 By default, the CLI daemon mode binary creates or reuses a file in the user's home directory each time a Zowe CLI command runs.
 In some cases, this behavior might be undesirable.
 For example, the home directory resides on a network drive and has poor file performance.
 To change the location that the daemon uses, set the environment variables that are described in the following table: